"Bariatric surgery is not a cure-all; this is a lifestyle change and I will never, ever let myself be unhealthy again."

 "I am a testament that if you really want something, you have to work hard for it and you will achieve it," King said.
 "It’s never too late, and you’re never too old.
 Believe me, if I could do it, anyone can."

-The Penrose Hospital Wellness Center is equipped with treadmills, elliptical trainers, free weights, and weight machines.
-The center is staffed by certified fitness specialists who will make sure you are using the equipment correctly and effectively.
-Certified wellness coaches will assist you in setting and achieving your exercise goals.
+The Penrose Hospital Wellness Center is equipped with treadmills, elliptical trainers, bikes, free weights, and weight machines.
+The center is staffed by certified fitness specialists who can assist you in using the equipment correctly and effectively.
+Please be prepared to obtain clearance from your physician prior to using the facility.